fytient/Frontend-Project/README.md

-# React Craft Beer Store
+# Craft Beer Frontend Website

 This project demonstrates my proficiency in React and front-end development, as well as my ability to design and implement a full-featured craft beer store website.
 ## Project Description: